 1. Determine what your current MX records are

-You will need to figure out what the MX records (which instruct mail servers and clients about where a domain’s email service is hosted).
+You need to figure out what the MX records are (which instruct mail servers and clients about where a domain’s email service is hosted).

 You can do this either on a terminal on Mac OS X or UNIX-like systems (via `dig +short your-domain.com.au mx`):

 or you can look it up online using a tool such as MXToolbox.
 In either case, copy the records down somewhere.

 Login to your cPanel account.
 If you have forgotten your cPanel credentials, they were included in the original Welcome to Serversaurus email which you should be able to find in your inbox otherwise follow these instructions on how to update your cPanel password.